scottzero/Koroibos/README.md

 # Koroibos Challenge
-This is Node Express api built to expose data from the 2016 Summer Olympics.
+This is a Node Express api built to expose data from the 2016 Summer Olympics.

 ## Getting Started
 - Production: https://boiling-depths-54207.herokuapp.com